-Gods is an action adventure initially developed and published on the Atari ST and the Commodore Amiga (OCS) home computers (1991).
+Gods is an action adventure initially developed and published for the Atari ST and Commodore Amiga (OCS) home computers (1991).
 Following its great success, Renegade and The Bitmap Brothers ported Gods to the Sega Mega Drive / Genesis as well as the Super Nintendo gaming console.

 STORY / GAMEPLAY Set in the Ancient Greece, you are a mighty warrior who has a chance to beat the Gods and gain immortality.
 To achieve this you must fight mythological creatures (like Griffins, Satyrs, Warriors and more), confront big bosses, avoid traps and solve some minor puzzles through the game's different levels.
 On the way, you'll need keys to open wooden doors and you must find some valuable goods that'll make you stronger (like potions, weapons and more).
 Gods follows the standards of a multi-directional scrolling action adventure with platform and slash 'em up elements and a few catchy puzzles to solve (mainly activating certain combinations of levers / switches in order to open doors).
 There is a variety of weapons to collect which are crucial since you start your fight throwing small daggers.
 Each level is swarmed by flying or walking monsters of any size.
 There are also some traps here and there, like spikes, flames, arms coming from walls and more.
 In each stage your goal is to find -and open- the door to the exit and beat up the big (sometimes REALLY big) boss.
 The difficulty level increases gradually, which makes the game highly playable though it sometimes gets frustrating when trying to jump from one platform to the other and there are too many foes attacking you at the same time.